-Once geese begin to arrive throughout agricultural areas in the east and southwest end of Ottawa, keep an eye out for a small white one…a Ross’s Goose.
+Once geese begin to arrive throughout agricultural areas, keep your eyes peeled for small, white ones!
 These gems are found among Canada Geese in the west (and southwest) and among Snow Geese in the east.
 Any white goose among Canada’s warrants close inspection.
 Ross’s will be quite a bit smaller-bodied than the adjacent Canada Geese.
 On Ross’s, the crown is high and rounded, and the bill is short and stubby.
-The cheeks bulge outward; these features, combined, gives the bird a real “cute” look!
-If a Ross’s is within photographic range, consider taking pictures….especially of the head and bill.
-Ross’s Geese are increasing their population and expanding in range…this is bringing them within closer contact to Snow Geese…especially Lesser Snow Geese.
+The cheeks bulge outward; these features, combined, give the bird a real “cute” look!
+If a Ross’s is within photographic range, consider taking pictures, especially of the head and bill.
+Ross’s Geese are increasing their population and expanding their geographic range, and this is bringing them into closer contact with Snow Geese, especially Lesser Snow Geese.
 These two species are known to hybridize, and most birders are careful to check for mixed lineage, by reviewing head and bill detail on any Ross’s suspects.

 Spring prediction: First Ross’s of the year will be reported late on Saturday, April 1st, southwest of Ottawa (near Richmond, or just south of).